samnzay/Kubernetes-for-DevOps/Memo.md

     So, all these information is stored in etcd cluster. ```What is not stored in etcd``` key value store, `is the actual application data`.
 For example if you have a database application running inside of a cluster, `the data will be stored somewhere else`, not in the etcd.

     `etcd` is just a `Cluster State Information` which is used for master processes to communicate with the Worker processes and vice-versa.

+>**Warning**: Application data is `not` stored in etcd!

+- So, now you probably already see that master processes are absolutely crutial for the cluster operation.
+Espectially the `etcd` store which contains some data must be reliably stored or replicated.

+- So in practice Kubernetes is usually made up of multiple Masters, where each master Node runs its master processes, where of course the `API Server is load balanced` and the etcd store forms a `distributed storage` across all the Master Nodes.

+#### EXAMPLE CLUSTER SET-UP

+In a very small cluster we usuall have 2 Master Nodes and 3 Worker Nodes.
+Also to note here, the hardware resources of Master and Worker Nodes actually differ.

+- The master processes are `more important`, but they actually have less load of work.
+So, they need less resources like CPU, RAM and Storage.

+- On the other hand, the Worker Nodes do the actual job of running those pods with containers inside.
+Therefore, they need more resources.

+- And as your application complexity and its demand of resources increases, you may actually add more master and Node servers to your cluster and thus forming a more powerful, robust cluster to meet you application resource requirements.

+- In an `existing` kubernetes cluster, you can actually `add new master` or `node servers` pretty `easily`.

+- So, `if you want to add a Master Server`, you `just get a new bare server`, you install the master processes on it, and then ```add it to the kubernetes cluster```.

+- The same way, `if you need two Worker Nodes`, you get pair servers, you install all the worker node processes like Container runtime, kubelet and Kube-Proxy on it and add them to the Kubernetes cluster.
+That's it!.

+- In this way, you can infinitely icrease the power and resources of your kubernetes cluster, as replication complexity and its resource demand increases.